pcaopq/EndToEnd/README.md

 ## Usage

+Under demo/, running
 ```
 python driver.py
 ```

-will process the images in the data folder.
+will run the current segmentation algorithm, then evaluate the output through our evaluation pipeline, producing ``EV.pdf''